The Domain, Sydney: South-east: Crescent Precinct

 The part of the Domain to the east of Art Gallery Road and to the south and west of Cahill Expressway falls in the east via a sharp slope towards the much lower-lying Woolloomooloo.
 It is named the "Crescent Precinct" after the Sir John Young Crescent that marks its eastern boundary.
 This part of the Domain is dominated by the Art Gallery of New South Wales, with a neo-classical façade facing Art Gallery Road and a modern extension built onto the eastern slope. near the southern end of Art Gallery Road is the main entrance to the Domain from the junction of Prince Albert Road, College Street and St Mary's Road, which features a historical gatehouse.
 Playing fields occupy the south-east of this area, built above the Domain Parking Station.

 The Domain Parking Station is a 1,130 space car park that caters predominantly for The Art Gallery of NSW patrons, The Domain event attendees, and inner city workers, now known as "Domain Car Park".
 The Domain Car Park also houses a moving walkway which takes parkers from the car park to the top of Hyde Park.
-The walkway, or travelator, is an impressive 207 metres in length.
-The Express Walkway features a painted mural, "Tunnel Vision - Sydney" created by internationally known Sydney born artist Tim Guider in 1996.
+The walkway, or travelator, is 207 metres in length.
+The Express Walkway features a painted mural, "Tunnel Vision – Sydney" created by internationally known Sydney born artist Tim Guider in 1996.
 The mural includes one of the world's earliest light sculpture installations at the Hyde Park entrance.
 The mural is painted along both walls for the entire length of the walkway and features Aboriginal and local scenes.
-The Walkway is most likely the longest continuous moving walkway in the Southern Hemisphere and reportedly the third longest in the world.
+The walkway has been the longest continuous moving walkway in the world since its construction in 1961.